viri-X/tdak/README.md

 | DNS Failures          | Disable 50% dependencies                      | Broken edges in network complex           |
 | Storage Failures      | Max storage on 25% nodes                      | Metric space outliers                     |

+## License
+[MIT](LICENSE) – Free for all uses.
+*If this code helps your work, consider mentioning this project!*

+## Supporting This Project
+This tool is free and open-source.
+If you’d like to support future development, [let me know](mailto:sturla.mauricio@gmail.com) – I’d love to hear how you’re using it!

 ## Author
 [Mauricio Sturla]
 Email: sturla.mauricio@gmail.com